ceph/ceph/doc/cephadm/install.rst

 -------------------------------------

 You can install Cephadm in an isolated environment by using a custom container registry.
+Sometimes also referred as airgap.
 You can either configure Podman or Docker to use an insecure registry, or make the registry secure.
 Ensure your container image is inside the registry and that you have access to all hosts you wish to add to the cluster.